Asian shares, US futures sink as virus crisis deepens - KVIA

 Asian shares, US futures sink as virus crisis deepens

-BANGKOK (AP) — U.S. futures dropped 4% and Australia’s share benchmark initially plunged 8.5% as work on more stimulus for the U.S. economy hit snags in the U.S. Senate.
+BANGKOK (AP) — U.S. futures slipped more than 3% on Monday and share benchmarks in many Asian markets logged sharp losses as still more governments tightened restrictions to fight the coronavirus pandemic.

-India’s Sensex plummeted 9.4%.
-Singapore’s benchmark plunged 7.3% after the city announced a sharp increase in confirmed infections and its first two deaths.
+India’s Sensex plummeted 12.1% after a sharp drop on the open triggered a circuit breaker halt to trading.
+Singapore’s benchmark plunged 7.7% after the city announced a sharp increase in confirmed infections and its first two deaths.

-Shares initially dropped more than 4% in Hong Kong and fell 5% in South Korea.
-The Shanghai Composite index lost 1.6%.

 However, Japan’s Nikkei 225 index held steady, gaining 1.9% by midday Monday.
 Investors appeared to be encouraged by the likelihood the International Olympic Committee might postpone, rather than scrap, the Tokyo Games.